druefena/mobius_on-premise_doc/source/similarity-search.rst

 Advanced: Similarity Search
 =================================

-Overview and work flow
+Overview and Work Flow
 ------------------------
-Mobius Vision SDK provides a powerful similarity search that can be run in just a few steps.
-Please note that there is a difference between the very first usage ("initial phase"), and the usage of similarity search in a running system ("adding samples").
-We provide examples for both cases.
-In the initial phase, the system is trained on all images that are in the image database.
-When one wants to extend the image database of a running system with new samples, only the added images are analyzed; in addition, the indices of all images are updated.
-This prevents the computationally heavy training procedure to be carried out again on images that have already been added to the image database.

-Initial phase:

-#.
-Adding samples
-#.
-Index training
-#.
-Search with query image

-Extending the image database of a running system:

-#.
-Adding sample(s)
-#.
-Updating index/indices
-#.
-Search with query image
+Mobius Vision SDK provides a powerful similarity search that is easy to set up.
+In the first part, we detail the steps required to setting up a new image database, and train a similarity search approximator to enable fast and scalable similarity search in large image databases.
+We also show how new images can be efficiently added to an existing image database, without having to retrain the whole similarity search approximator.

 The following illustration shows a simplified view of how the similarity search works.